BYPOL

-The Association of Security Forces of Belarus (Аб'яднанне сілавікоў Беларусі), also known as BYPOL is a Belarusian organization that was created by former employees of law enforcement agencies to counter the Belarusian authorities.
+The Association of Security Forces of Belarus (Аб'яднанне сілавікоў Беларусі), also known as BYPOL, is a Belarusian organization that was created by former employees of law enforcement agencies to counter the Belarusian authorities.
 The association has channels on YouTube and Telegram, on which it publishes various videos related to the security forces, and also doxes law enforcement officers.

-The initiative opposes President Lukashenko, and also does not recognize his legitimacy.
+The initiative opposes President Alexander Lukashenko, and also does not recognize his legitimacy.
 Former security officials consider Sviatlana Tsikhanouskaya to be president.

+In June 2023, the BYPOL association split in two organizations.
+While one continues to operate under the name BYPOL, another association of former employees of law enforcement agencies is called BELPOL.

 Background

-On August 9 2020, after the announcement of the results of the presidential election, mass protests began throughout the country.
+On 9 August 2020, after the announcement of the results of the presidential election, mass protests began throughout the country.
 During clashes between some protesters and law enforcement officers, the police used tear gas, stun grenades, water cannons and rubber bullets.
 The excessive cruelty with which security forces treated protesters became public.
 Some law enforcement officers did not agree with the policy of Alexander Lukashenko, as a result of which they resigned.
 Some of the employees stayed in Belarus, some emigrated to other countries.

 Creation

-On October 20 2020, in Warsaw, at the Center of Belarusian Solidarity, Svetlana Tikhanovskaya met with former employees of law enforcement agencies, "who went over to the side of the people."
+On 20 October 2020, in Warsaw, at the Center of Belarusian Solidarity, Svetlana Tikhanovskaya met with former employees of law enforcement agencies, "who went over to the side of the people."
 This meeting was attended by Captain of Justice Andrei Ostapovich, Major of Justice Igor Loban, senior lieutenant of militia Matvey Kupreichik, lieutenant of militia Vladimir Zhigar.
 It was at this meeting that they announced their intention to create a trade union of law enforcement agencies.
 Tikhanovskaya supported the creation of the initiative and proposed "holding a separate closed meeting on the issue of transferring law enforcement officers to the side of the Belarusian people".